The Adjuster: Reception

-This film is considered to be one of Atom Egoyan's most strangely compelling creations.
-His effective use of wide-screen cinematography portrays the terrifying abyss that separates Noah from everyone he encounters.
+Wyndham Wise wrote, "His effective use of wide-screen cinematography portrays the terrifying abyss that separates Noah from everyone he encounters."
 Egoyan based the film on a true story in 1989, when a fire burned down his parents' home.
 He realized how strange it could be for victims of a house fire to be emotionally dependent on insurance workers, which led to the inspiration for the project.

-Egoyan promoted a book named after the same title as his film, The Adjuster, at a launch in Ottawa.
+Egoyan promoted a book named after his film, The Adjuster, at a launch in Ottawa.
 It is a film analysis written by Tom McSorley, a head of the Canadian Film Institute.
 This book is part of an examination of Canadian cinema, in a series for the University of Toronto Press.
 The author goes into intricate depth about The Adjuster as he traces the genesis, production, and reception of the film.
 McSorley claims that it is a watershed film.

-The film premiered at the New York Film Festival, and was invited to the Director's Fortnight program at the Cannes Film Festival.
+The film premiered at the New York Film Festival and was invited to the Director's Fortnight program at the Cannes Film Festival.

-The film opened with generally favorable reviews.
+The film opened with generally favourable reviews.
 On review aggregator Rotten Tomatoes, the film holds a score of 73% based on 15 reviews, with an average rating of 6.7/10.
 Both Roger Ebert and The New York Times Janet Maslin gave positive reviews for the film's initial release.
 It was selected as one of The New York Times' Best 1000 Movies Ever Made.